WCB’s 2016 Rate Model Review & Recommendations He Huang

 For 2018 only, to help alleviate the impact for employers whose rate codes are increasing, the WCB Board decided to draw from the Injury Fund to cover additional costs associated with the transition to the enhanced rate model.

-Starting in 2019, employers will not be subsidized for the rate increases that may occur as a result of the transition to the enhanced rate model.
+Starting in 2019, employers will not have their costs covered for the rate increases that may occur as a result of the transition to the enhanced rate model.
 Employers who experience a rate increase will be required to pay the increased rates.

 Board’s decision based on Employer Feedback